AndrewEsenin/Simple_Path_Tracer_Documentation/README.md

 The sequence of functions also affects how it will look, experiment, just keep in mind that functions that add a lot of points are better called last.

 ### The Simple Path Tracer is designed primarily for use in a horizontal position
-If the waypoints are located on top of each other (the X and Y coordinates are the same) the path section may not be displayed or may not be rotated correctly, to solve this problem there is a function called “Fix Vertical Waypoints”, it automatically adds an adjustable offset along the path to avoid this problem.
+If the Points are located on top of each other (the X and Y coordinates are the same) the path section may not be displayed or may not be rotated correctly, to solve this problem there is a function called “FixVerticalPathPoints”, it automatically adds an adjustable offset along the path to avoid this problem.
 If you want to draw something in a different plane, you can draw a horizontal path and then just rotate the entire actor itself to the plane you want.

 ### Disappearing path segments